Mary Mallon

-Mary Mallon (September 23, 1869 – November 11, 1938), commonly known as Typhoid Mary, was an Irish-born American cook believed to have infected between 51 and 122 people with typhoid fever.
-The infections caused three confirmed deaths, with unconfirmed estimates of up to 50.
-She was the first person in the United States identified as an asymptomatic carrier of the pathogenic bacteria Salmonella typhi.
-She persisted in working as a cook and thereby exposed others to the disease.
-Because of that, she was twice forcibly quarantined by authorities, eventually for the final two decades of her life.
-Mallon died after a total of nearly 30 years in isolation.
-Her popular nickname has since gained currency as a term for persons who spread disease or other misfortune, not always aware that they are doing so.
+Mary Mallon (September 23, 1869 – November 11, 1938), commonly known as Typhoid Mary, was an Irish-born American cook who is believed to have infected between 51 and 122 people with typhoid fever.
+The infections caused three confirmed deaths, with unconfirmed estimates of as many as 50.
+She was the first person in the United States identified as an asymptomatic carrier of the pathogenic bacterium Salmonella typhi.
+She was forcibly quarantined twice by authorities, the second time for the remainder of her life because she persisted in working as a cook and thereby exposed others to the disease.
+Mallon died after a total of nearly 30 years quarantined.
+Her popular nickname has since become a term for persons who spread disease or other misfortune.

 Biography

 Early life

 Mary Mallon was born in 1869 in Cookstown, County Tyrone, Ireland.
-Presumably, she was born with typhoid fever because her mother was infected during pregnancy.
-At the age of 15, she emigrated from Ireland to the United States.
-She lived with her aunt and uncle for a time and worked as a maid, but eventually became a cook for affluent families.
+She may have been born with typhoid fever as her mother was infected during pregnancy.
+In 1884 at the age of 15, she emigrated from Ireland to the United States.
+She lived with her aunt and uncle for a time and worked as a maid but eventually became a cook for affluent families.